orebenson/pixel_patches/dev_notes.md

     - frontend: add logout button - if backend returns user not logged in, redirect to login page

 + session management per request
-    - backend: session handler, session validation (middleware for all requests) -- /patch/**
+    - backend: session handler, session validation (middleware for all requests) -- /patch/** [done]
+    - backend: change all tests to use sessions
+    - backend: add extensive tests for the session management
     - frontend: add relevant logic for if a user is logged in (displaying name in header if there is a username field in response)

 + forgot password feature